halented/men-backend-codebase/README.md

 5. Creating A Model
 6. Creating CRUD routes for that model
 7. Testing your code out with an API tester like Postman or Insomnia

+The *fully complete codebase* for this project is public at [THIS](https://github.com/halented/men-backend-codebase) github repo, if you would rather just poke around than reading this whole walkthrough.

 It should be a good time.
 This post will assume that you have a medium level of JavaScript/programming capabilities -- that is, if you are just starting out with learning JS, this post might knock you on your ass, so bookmark it for later and revisit when you're pretty good with the basics.
 This post also assumes you have NodeJs installed on your computer already.
 You can check if you do by running the command `node -v` in your terminal.
 If it does not spit out a version for you, please install Node from [HERE](https://nodejs.org/en/) before beginning this walkthrough.